-The percentage increase calculator is a useful tool to calculate the increase from one value to another in terms of percentage of the original amount.
-Before using the calculator, you should understand how to calculate percent increase by using the percent increase formula.
+The percentage increase calculator is a useful tool if you need to calculate the increase from one value to another in terms of a percentage of the original amount.
+Before using this calculator, it may be beneficial for you to understand how to calculate the percent increase by using the percent increase formula.
 The upcoming sections will explain these concepts in further detail.

 The percent increase formula is as follows:

 An example using the formula is as follows.
 Suppose a $1,250 investment increased in value to $1,445 dollars in one year.
 What is the percent increase of the investment?
-To answer this, us the following steps.
+To answer this, use the following steps:

-The percentage growth calculator is a great tool to check simple problems or solve more complex problems involve percent increase.
-The percentage calculator is also useful in this type of problem.
+The percentage growth calculator is a great tool to check simple problems.
+It can even be used to solve more complex problems that involve a percent increase.
+You may also find the percentage calculator is also useful in this type of problem.